How SaaS, IaaS, and PaaS Solutions Can Help Businesses Recover from COVID-19 Impact

 Core Banking Transformation and Digital Banking Experience

 Until recently, many banks were wary of replacing their legacy core banking systems with modern solutions, as it was difficult to predict their short-term ROI and risk-free migration.
-Some banking systems function on almost legacy mainframes based on, for example, COBOL (by the way, rely on this 1959 programming language).
+Some banking systems function on almost legacy mainframes based on, for example, COBOL (by the way, 43% of US banks rely on this 1959 programming language).
 Such legacy banking systems do not allow for new functionality, data aggregation from different digital channels, extended integration options, and, most importantly, digital-only experience.
 In a time of crisis, banks realized the sense of urgency of cloud services by focusing on the following use cases:

 - Migration to the cloud-native platforms that come with better flexibility, on-demand availability, and scalability.
 Such features can improve the efficiency of core banking operations, decrease costs for IT infrastructure maintenance and support, and strengthen data security.

 - COVID-19 has become a catalyst for undertaking initiatives focused on core banking transformation and enabling digital experience only.
-Therefore, banks and financial services companies in Western Europe plan to capitalize on cloud solutions, allocating to their core systems modernization in 2020.
+Therefore, banks and financial services companies in Western Europe plan to capitalize on cloud solutions, allocating $405 million to their core systems modernization in 2020.
 At the same time, $185 million will be directed to the digitization of banking experience.

 - With cloud-native solutions, banks can provide seamless interaction with their customers through any digital channel (mobile, web, desktop, social media).
 And by leveraging new cloud-based CRM systems with real-time data collection and analytics, banks will have a comprehensive view of their customers’ needs and thus, bring about more personalized offers.